pmem/pmdk/index.md

 See the [pmempool page](pmempool) for available commands and documentation.

-#### libpmempool
+#### librpmem

-The **libpmempool** provides  a  set  of  utilities for off-line analysis and manipulation of a pool.
-By pool in this context we mean pmemobj pool, pmemblk pool, pmemlog pool or BTT layout, independent of the underlying storage.
-The **libpmempool** is for applications that need high reliability or built-in troubleshooting.
-It may be useful for testing and debugging purposes also.
+The **librpmem** provides low-level support for remote access to _persistent memory_ utilizing RDMA-capable RNICs.
+The library can be used to replicate content of local persistent memory regions to persistent memory on a remote node over RDMA protocol.

-See the [libpmempool page](libpmempool) for documentation and examples.
+See the [librpmem page](librpmem) for documentation and examples.

 #### C++ bindings